Published On: Jan 20 2014 09:26:24 PM CSTUpdated On: Apr 12 2016 01:00:00 AM CDT

 Ed O'Neill played Al Bundy, a once glorious high school football player turned hard-luck women's shoe salesman.

 O'Neill had a variety of movie roles during the show's 11-season run, including "K-9," "Dutch," "Wayne's World" and "Blue Chips."
 After the series ended in 1997, he found minor roles in movies like "The Bone Collector," "Spartan" and "Redbelt" and had parts in the TV series "The 10th Kingdom," "John from Cincinnati" and "The West Wing."
 He also starred in the short-lived dramatic series "Big Apple" and "Dragnet," playing an updated version of Sgt.
 Joe Friday in the latter, before landing his current role in the sitcom "Modern Family" in 2009.
 His "Modern Family" role earned him three-straight Emmy nominations between 2011 and 2013, the firsts of his career.

 Katey Sagal played Peggy Bundy, Al's lazy, big-haired redheaded wife.
 Peggy was portrayed as refusing to cook or clean and an inattentive mother, at best, who often nagged Al for money and/or sex.

 Two years after "Married… with Children" went off the air, Sagal landed a gig voicing one-eyed spaceship captain Turanga Leela on the animated TV show "Futurama," a role she continued in through the series' original run through 2003 and again when it was revived from 2010-13.
 She also played Cate Hennessy, the wife of John Ritter's character on "8 Simple Rules for Dating My Teenage Daughter," from 2002 through 2005.
-She then had recurring roles on the TV shows "Boston Legal," "Eli Stone" and "Lost" before landing the role of Gemma Teller Morrow on the FX motorcycle gang TV series "Sons of Anarchy" (pictured) in 2008.
-She also serves as the narrator for the sitcom "A to Z," which premiered in October 2014.
+She then had recurring roles on the TV shows "Boston Legal," "Eli Stone" and "Lost" before landing the role of Gemma Teller Morrow on the FX motorcycle gang TV series "Sons of Anarchy" from 2008 to 2014.
+Her most recent role came in the short-lived FX period drama "The Bastard Executioner," which, like "Sons of Anarchy," was created by her husband, Kurt Sutter, and a cameo as the mother of Andy Samberg's character on the sitcom "Brooklyn Nine-Nine."

 Christina Applegate played the Bundys' oldest child, Kelly Bundy, a stereotypical dumb blonde notorious for her extreme stupidity and promiscuity.